FENECON Industrial S — Assembly and Operating Instructions

 The Storage unit must be integrated into the on-site lightning protection concept. |

 6.6.4.
-Communication connection
+Connection — Communication

 For commissioning, service and online monitoring, the operator must provide the Battery energy storage system with a permanent Internet connection to ensure proper operation. |

-Different versions are shown below depending on the revision status. (see 3.5.1 Version/revision of the Battery energy storage system) |
+Different versions are shown below depending on the revision status (see [Version/revision of the electrical energy storage system]). |

-Communication connection (AA1, AA2)
+Connection — Communication (AA1, AA2)

 BMK | Interface | Specification | Connection | Outer diameter and specification of the cable |